pukmajster/funky/README.md

 ## Installation

 You can find the latest releases of Funky for Windows and Linux on the [Releases page](https://github.com/pukmajster/funky/releases).
+Also works on Steam Deck!

 Note that Windows will warn you about installing an unknown app as I'm not ready to give Microsoft my money yet.